Skip to Content

 Saugeen Conservation is a community-based environmental organization, dedicated to protecting, restoring, and managing the natural resources of the Saugeen watershed.

 The Saugeen watershed encompasses 4,675 square km in the counties of Bruce, Dufferin, Grey, Huron, and Wellington.
-SVCA's jurisdiction encompasses the Saugeen, Penetangore and Pine Rivers as well as the adjoining Lake Huron shoreline.
+SVCA's jurisdiction encompasses the Saugeen, Penetangore and Pine Rivers as well as the adjoining Lake Huron shoreline and lots of wetlands.

 SVCA is one of 36 conservation authorities operating in Ontario and a member of Conservation Ontario.
 To learn more about what Conservation Authorities do, check out this great infographic.
 Saugeen Valley Conservation Authority was created by a law, the Conservation Authorities Act.
 This law sets our goals to;